 Client: City of Fontana, Redevelopment Agency, Fontana, CA. Program: The project is composed of a two-bay fire station and a police contact station.
-The program includes shared lobby and publ support spaces, office area, and living and recreation spaces for fi
+The program includes shared lobby and public support spaces, office area, and living and recreation spaces for fire personnel.
+Site: 1.5 acres.